Tau Boötis: Naming controversy

 The planet and its host star was one of the planetary systems selected by the International Astronomical Union as part of NameExoWorlds, their public process for giving proper names to exoplanets and their host star (where no proper name already exists).
 The process involved public nomination and voting for the new names, and the IAU announced the new names in mid-December 2015.

 However, the IAU annulled the vote for the system, as the winning names ("Shri Ram Matt" for the star and "Bhagavatidevi" for the planet) were judged not to conform with the IAU rules for naming exoplanets due to the political activities of the namesake people.
-The names garnered the majority of the votes cast for the system, and also making up a significant proportion of all votes cast as part of the contest.
+The names garnered the majority of the votes cast for the system, and made up a significant proportion of all votes cast as part of the contest.